Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 On the top of the page there is a check box "Add to selection instead of replace".
 If checked, the new selected spawners will be added to the pre-existing selection instead of making a new selection.

+All selected spawners will flash blue to indicate that.

 ### Batch Edit Modify Selection

 You are allowed to modify your selection by removing some spawners from it or taking intersection with another selection, kind of like PhotoShop.
 To do that,  open main menu by Sneak + Right Click with DaBsu wand, Then click **Batch Edit: Modify Selection**.